-- Proactively and sensitively initiating discussions with people who may fall into the appropriate age range; - Targeting those collecting prescriptions who fall within the age range but are not already prescribed any antihypertensives; - Displaying posters within the pharmacy; - Highlighting the service to patients already accessing other services at the pharmacy (e.g. New Medicine Service, Flu Vaccination Service, Community Pharmacist Consultation Service/Pharmacy First service, self-care and healthy living advice); and - Targeting people who are in the pharmacy for other reasons such as, buying over the counter medicines or looking at other health and beauty products.
+- Proactively and sensitively initiating discussions with people who may fall into the appropriate age range; - Targeting those collecting prescriptions who fall within the age range but are not already prescribed any antihypertensives; - Displaying posters within the pharmacy; - Highlighting the service to patients already accessing other services at the pharmacy (e.g. New Medicine Service, flu vaccination, Community Pharmacist Consultation Service, self-care and healthy living advice); and - Targeting people who are in the pharmacy for other reasons such as, buying over the counter medicines or looking at other health and beauty products.